 Title: COBIS virtual leadership weekend for our students aged 11 to 18

 [SCHOOL NAME] are excited to share that our students are invited to attend a COBIS Global Social Leaders (GSL) World Catalyst – a virtual leadership weekend, delivered by Future Foundations and supported by the Wellington Leadership and Coaching Institute.
-Last year the course was a massive success and was attended by almost 200 students from 19 countries!
+The last two years were a massive success as the course was attended by over 350 students from 35 countries!

 This opportunity is open to 11-18-year olds and is exclusively offered to students attending COBIS schools.
 [SCHOOL NAME] are planning to organise a school booking for the programme.
 We need a group at least 10 students to benefit from the school discount.